-Kuttanad is a region covering the Alappuzha and Kottayam districts of Kerala.
-It is famous for its vast paddy fields.
-It is famous as the Rice Bowl of Kerala..
+Kuttanad region covers the districts of Alappuzha and Kottayam in Kerala.
+It is famous for its vast paddy fields and is acclaimed as the Rice Bowl of Kerala.
 The rice fields are below sea level in Kuttanad.

 The lakes and canals are full of houseboats.
 You can also spot other boats, big and small.
 The boats transport goods and carry people.